AnanyaMReddy/my-portfolio/README.md

-✅ Step 1: Create the README.md File
-Inside your project folder (e.g., my-portfolio), create a README.md file.
-You can do this by running the following command in your terminal:

-bash
-Copy code
-touch README.md
-Open the README.md file in your text editor and paste the following content:

-markdown
-Copy code
 # **My Portfolio**

 This is my personal portfolio website built with **ReactJS**.
 It showcases my skills, professional background, and the projects I’ve worked on.
 The portfolio is designed to be responsive, making it user-friendly across both desktop and mobile devices.